 The 5 best places to find Antwerp paintings in Antwerp

-With the Royal Fine Arts Museum closed for renovation work until 2020, many of the paintings have moved to new locations such as the Rockoxhuis, where Flemish Masters have been hung in the 17th-century rooms to recreate the mood of an Antwerp cabinet of curiosities.
+With the Royal Fine Arts Museum closed for renovation work until at least late 2021, many of the paintings have moved to new locations such as the Rockoxhuis, where Flemish Masters have been hung in the 17th-century rooms to recreate the mood of an Antwerp cabinet of curiosities.
 Here is where you now find works by Jan van Eyck, Rogier van der Weyden and Hans Memling.

 4) Mayer Van Den Bergh